mmsaki/rush/readme.md

     - We supply liquidity to aave and received **atokens**
     - We call `.flashloan( )` on the lendign pool contract
         - Our receiver will be the `RushFlashloan` contract we deployed
-        - We can swap tokens by providing an array of token addresses and amounts.
+        - We can borrow tokens by providing an array of token addresses and amounts.
-        - With enough net worth colllateral you can swap millions.
+        - With enough net worth collateral you can borrow millions.

 ![Token Balances](./images/rush_contracts/rush_contracts.003.jpeg)
 ![Token Balances](./images/rush_contracts/rush_contracts.004.jpeg)